Vonage/vonage-php-sdk-core/README.md

 To use the client library you'll need to have [created a Nexmo account][signup].

-To install the PHP client library using Composer (Whilst the client is marked as a beta, the API is stable.
-The beta flag is due to the fact that the client does not cover the full Nexmo API yet.)
+To install the PHP client library to your project, we recommend using [Composer](https://getcomposer.org/).

 ```bash
 composer require nexmo/client